List of Regular Show characters: KILITDJ3000

 KILITDJ3000 (voiced by Courtenay Taylor) is an evil supercomputer who controls the KILIT radio station and appears in "K.I.L.I.T.
 Radio".
 After being activated, it turns rogue and forces everyone out except Donny G, who is forced to work as a janitor.
 When Muscle Man tries to get the song he wrote for Starla on the radio, the computer wouldn't let him do so, as playing the tape will activate its self-destruct program.
 He, Mordecai, and Rigby are able to convince Donny G to help stop the computer, but it soon discovers what they are up to.
 Despite its attempts to stop them (wounding Donny G in the process), it is defeated when Donny G plays Muscle Man's tape and causing the radio station to explode while the trio escape (although Donny G had somehow survived it).

 Sacred Animals

 The Sacred Animals (voiced by Fred Tatasciore) are spirit animals who reside in a sacred ground in the mountains and appear in "Blind Trust".
 After Benson angers them, he, Mordecai, and Rigby are forced to run from them, relying on each other's trust until they are forced to make a risky jump from a high cliff to escape from the leader.
+The Sacred Animals are based on the Great Spirits from the Disney movie, Brother Bear.